SQL Server Performance Tuning

 This hierarchical structure has the root node at the top and the leaf nodes at the bottom, as you can see below.

-When a query is using an index, the query engine starts at the root node and go down through the intermediate nodes.
+When a query is using an index, the query engine starts at the root node and goes down through the intermediate nodes.

 The query engine continues down through the index nodes until it reaches the leaf node.